shahrozekhan/KMPCurrencyConvertor/README.md

-# Currency Conversion Application: Convert currencies accross different platforms! 🏦 💱 🚀
+# Currency Conversion Application: Convert currencies accross different platforms (Android, IOS and Desktop)! 🏦 💱 🚀

 Welcome to the Currency Conversion Application repository!
 This Compose Multiplatform currency conversion application is built upon the principles of a clean MVVM architecture.
 The application leverages the Restful webservice provided by [exchangeratesapi.io](http://api.exchangeratesapi.io).